hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyplot.md

 ![png](images/output_3_2.png)

 {% include challenge.html content="The `plot_xy` function has some weaknesses.
-For example if more arguments are provided or `y` data are an array that should produce multiple lines.
+For example if more arguments are provided or `y` data may be a multi-dimensional array (instead of 1D), which should be plotted as multiple lines.
 How can you optimize the `plot_xy` function, to make it more robust and enable multi-line plotting?" %}

 ### Surface and contour plots